 In the past, one of the many myths surrounding adoption is that you cannot adopt if you are single.
 Now, hundreds of children in the United Kingdom are living with single men and women who have chosen to become parents and who have been given the opportunity to provide a loving home for a child.
 Studies have shown that children raised in single adoptive parent families do just as well as children adopted by couples do.
-We have had many successful single parent adoptions over the years and we have a very busy and lively group of single adopters who meet up on a regular basis and any one of whom would be happy to speak to
+We have had many successful single parent adoptions over the years and we have a very busy and lively group of single adopters who meet up on a regular basis and any one of whom would be happy to speak to any-one interested in adopting with us.

 Here are some things to consider when embarking on your adoption journey as a single parent: